XT60/Dynamic-lights-2D/README.md

 - sorting points by angle (retrieved by matrix determinant)
 - iterating through sorted points and for each casting a ray
 - not checking walls that will surely not intersect with the light ray
-- minimising amount of vertices that polygon contains of -> exacly 2 points for every wall which part is included (except begining wall)
-For more insight I recomment checking my code yourself :)
+- minimising amount of vertices that solution contains of For more insight I recomment checking my code yourself :)